 Anatomy of the Temporomandibular Joint (TMJ)

-- Mandibular Condyle: The rounded end of the lower jaw that sits within the socket of the temporal bone.
+- Mandibular Condyle: This is the rounded portion of the lower jawbone that fits snugly into the socket of the temporal bone.

 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.